Contributing

 There are a few different workflows I use when contributing to cy:

-2. Write tests.
+cydirectly (e.g. withgo run).
+This works best for small changes or UI states that are easy to access. - Write tests.
 A good rule of thumb is that anything resembling a state machine should have tests.
 Any changes or additions to the Janet API also should have comprehensive tests.

-3. Write stories.
-All UI changes can be represented as cy stories, which are small, preconfigured scenarios that you can browse easily with the story interface.
+cystories, which are small, preconfigured scenarios that you can browse easily with the story interface.

 Janet tests